SeaBa55/budget-tracker/README.md

 budget-tracker_v1.1 - Added inital service worker, web manifest and db.js for using indexedDb; Also modified server.js for use env parameters for port and mongoose connection.

 budget-tracker_v1.2 - Added web manifest link to index.html; Added offline post request functionallity.

+budget-tracker_v1.2 - Changed image sizes to reflect actual image sizes in the web manifest.